 I am a PhD candidate of the history department at the University of Illinois, Urbana-Champaign.

-- Foreign Relations, US Empire, Transnationalism, Global History, Maritime History
+- Foreign Relations, US Empire, Transnationalism, Global History, Maritime History, History of Alaska

 - 2010 Osaka University (MA)